 Atheism UK seems to be a smaller group with an offline as well as online presence.
 I am not aware of any other national groups specifically focussing on atheism.
 Their website describes them as being formed in 2009 to “challenge religious faith in the United Kingdom.
 Our ultimate goals are the end of religious faith – the false and irrational belief that God or gods exist – and of religion, the social manifestation of faith.”

-Probably the largest such group in our AHS+ space is Humanists UK (HUK).
+Comfortably the largest such group in our AHS+ space is Humanists UK (HUK).
 They promote humanism as a positive alternative to religion.
 They are very active on a range of important campaigning issues, provide education about humanism, have regular interesting events and do a lot of services such as ceremonies and pastoral support for nonreligious people.
-Some people think they are too accommodationist or shy away from controversial issues.
-On the other hand, they also take on a lot of liberal social and political issues which are less directly related to religion.
-If that’s not your sort of thing, or you worry about mission drift, then they may not be your organisation of choice.
 Many local and special interest groups within the AHS+ space are affiliated to HUK and primarily identify as Humanist.

 The National Secular Society (NSS) campaigns for the separation of religion and government, freedom of and from religion.
 If you’re primarily concerned about religious privilege issues such as faith schools, religious exemptions to equality law and protecting secular public services, but you’re less interested in (or put off by) atheism or alternatives to religion, then they may be the place for you, given their religious neutrality.
-The NSS seem to share a lot of local groups with Humanists UK, and similar high-profile supporters.
-They are more interested in systemic change, than getting a seat at the table for the non-religious.
+The NSS have historically shared a lot of local groups with Humanists UK, and similar high-profile supporters.
+They are more interested in systemic change, than getting a seat at the table for the nonreligious.

 British Muslims for Secular Democracy was founded in 2006.
 They are a campaigning and advisory organisation which challenges Islamist fundamentalism and anti-Muslim bigotry.